konfirm/kontract/README.md

 # Kontract

-Register, verify and compose "contrats" (classes) to allow for contract checks with class compositions.
+Register, verify and compose "contracts" (classes) to allow for contract checks with class compositions.

 ## Installation